Applications of Nambu Non-equilibrium Thermodynamics to Specific Phenomena: Application

 \subsection{BZ reaction}

-As a representative periodic system, we reconstruct the Belousov–Zhabotinsky (BZ) reaction within the NNET framework and discuss the time dependence of the Hamiltonians ($H_i$) and the entropy ($S$).
-The BZ reaction\cite{key-b,key-z} is a typical case of a time-oscillating chemical reaction.
-The BZ reaction is a prototypical example of a non-equilibrium chemical oscillation, in which the concentrations of intermediates exhibit periodic temporal changes accompanied by striking color oscillations.
+As a representative periodic system, we reconstruct the Belousov–Zhabotinsky (BZ) reaction within the NNET framework and discuss the time dependence of the Hamiltonians ($H_i$) and the entropy ($S$) The BZ reaction\cite{key-b,key-z} is a prototypical example of a non-equilibrium chemical oscillation, in which the concentrations of intermediates exhibit periodic temporal changes accompanied by striking color oscillations.
 As emphasized in the pioneering works of Prigogine and coworkers, the BZ reaction has long been regarded as an archetype of dissipative structures that form far from equilibrium, providing key insights into the emergence of temporal order in chemical systems.

 The simplest and most widely used reduced mechanism for the BZ reaction is the Oregonator\cite{key-0.3}.
 It idealizes the chemistry as an interplay of (i) autocatalytic production and consumption of the activator ($X$), (ii) inhibition by bromide ($Y$), and (iii) redox cycling of the catalyst ($Z$) driven by the organic substrate ($B$).
 Concretely, the elementary steps are written as